mbiesiad/COVID-19-World-Data/README.md

 Your contribution is warmly welcome.

 If you see something incorrect, please use an issue or contact with me directly.
 If you want add or improve something - just make a fork & PR, fell free.
+Work on develop branch.

 ## Code of Conduct
 Examples of behavior that contributes to creating a positive environment include: